Travels With My Lovers

 AUTHOR BIO

-When injuries from a car accident spelled the end of her musical career, she drew upon her lifelong love of writing for inspiration and studied screenwriting with authors and script gurus Linda Seger and Ken Rotcop.
-Erica’s screenplay have won awards in such competitions as WinFemme, Santa Fe and the Writer’s Digest.
+When injuries from a car accident spelled the end of her musical career, Erica drew upon her lifelong love of writing for inspiration and studied screenwriting in New York and Los Angeles with script gurus Linda Seger and Ken Rotcop.
+Erica’s screenplays have won awards in a number of recognized competitions such as WinFemme, Santa Fe and the Writer’s Digest.

 PRESS RELEASE

-ABC’s #1 comedy breakout smash, ‘Desperate Housewives,’ has struck a chord with women across America, garnering no less than two-thirds of the entire US Sunday night TV audience during its debut year.
+TV Land's comedy breakout smash, YOUNGER, has struck a chord with women across America, garnering a devoted female TV audience during its first two seasons.

-The main character is a single mother who is looking for love, a theme that resonates deeply throughout the country: how do you avoid becoming just another “Desperate Housewife?”
-With upwards of 13 million single moms - not to mention countless single “Bridget Jones” sympathizers - residing in the US, author and former Metropolitan Opera violinist Erica Miner offers hope to women who are wishing to escape the doldrums and find personal fulfillment, through her award-winning novel, Travels With My Lovers.
+The main character is a single mother who is looking for love, a theme that has resonated deeply throughout the country since the birth of Women's Lib.
+With upwards of 13 million single moms (not to mention countless single “Bridget Jones” sympathizers) residing in the US, author and former Metropolitan Opera violinist Erica Miner offers hope to women who are desperately seeking an escape from the the doldrums of single life and find personal fulfillment, through her award-winning novel, Travels With My Lovers.

 Drawing on her journals written while traveling in Europe both solo and with her children, Miner penned her novel with a dual goal: first, to entertain; and second, to speak to all generations of women, past, present, and future, and encourage them to express their emotional freedom.

 Miner has taken her expertise on the road, lecturing to audiences from California to the East Coast to the High Seas on such subjects as “Journaling to Empower Your Life,” “Relationships and the Single Mom” and “The Journey of Self-Reinvention.”
-She is currently available for media interviews – a former “Desperate Housewife” who survived to tell the tale.
+A former “Desperate Housewife” who survived to tell the tale, Erica is currently available for media interviews.

 KUDOS